Joey Bart Player Props: Giants vs. Tigers

 - Bart hit .215 with six doubles, 11 home runs and 26 walks.

-- Bart got a hit in 39 of 97 games a season ago, with multiple hits in 13 of those games.
+- Bart had a hit in 39 of 97 games a year ago, with multiple hits in 13 of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.